 A handleless kitchen is so much more stylish than a kitchen with cupboard door handles and drawer handles.
 It looks clean, uncluttered and streamlined.
-If you’ve got an open plan house, with your living room or dining room flowing into the kitchen, you’ll find that a kitchen without handles and door knobs will offer fluid movement throughout the house, giving excellent feng shui.
+If you’ve got an open plan house, with your living room or dining room flowing into the kitchen, you’ll find that handleless cupboards and handleless door knobs will offer fluid movement throughout the house, giving excellent feng shui.

-That being said, there’s more to focus on than just the looks when it comes to choosing the style of kitchen that will suit your lifestyle.
+That being said, there’s more to focus on than just looks when it comes to choosing the style of kitchen doors that will suit your lifestyle.
 Whether you’re thinking about having handleless kitchen doors with a push open mechanism, or handleless kitchen cabinets with soft closing hinges, there are a few things to consider.
-To help you out, we’ve come up with the advantages and disadvantages of choosing having handleless kitchen cupboards.
+To help you out, we’ve come up with the advantages and disadvantages of choosing to have handleless kitchen cupboards.

 The Pros and Cons of Handleless Kitchen Cupboards

 Everyone knows what it’s like to bash their hip or head on kitchen cabinet knobs and kitchen drawer handles.
 It hurts, and quite frankly we could all do without it.
 From catching sleeves on a door handle to ripping jeans on a handle, we’ve all been there.
 Handleless doors remove this issue, as there is nothing to catch yourself on.
 If you have kids, then it means there is one less thing for you to worry about them walking into.

 Con: Handleless Kitchens Cabinets Need Extra Cleaning

 If you’ve got a handleless kitchen door that has a channel at the top where you slide your fingers to open it, you’ll be surprised at the amount of dust and crumbs can get in there.
 This isn’t to say these crevices will constantly be filled with dirt, but it is something to take into consideration – especially if you want a kitchen that requires minimal maintenance (don’t we all).